-Proven ways to treat a boil in the ear.
+Proven methods for treating a boil in the ear.
 Furuncle in the ear: causes of boils, symptoms and treatment

-According to statistics, almost 18% of ear diseases are localized otitis externa, or furuncle in the ear.
+According to statistics, almost 18% of ear diseases are due to limited external otitis, or a boil in the ear.
 This is a common pathology that occurs as an inflammatory process in the sebaceous gland or hair follicle of the auricle, is localized in the external auditory canal and in some cases affects the skin layer of the eardrum.

 The occurrence of a pathological process in the ear is facilitated by infection with pathogenic microorganisms.